Grede Acquires Certain Assets from RMG Waukesha

 - Helps Southfield Company Balance its Portfolio Across Automotive, Commercial Vehicle and Industrial Markets

-Southfield, Mich., December 16, 2019 – Grede, the leading developer, manufacturer assembler and supplier of ductile, gray, and specialty iron castings and machined components for automotive, commercial vehicle and industrial markets, today announced its first day of operations as an independent company.
-As previously announced on September 18th, funds managed by Gamut Capital Management (“Gamut”), a New York-based private investment firm, agreed to acquire Grede from American Axle & Manufacturing Holdings, Inc. (“AAM”).
+Southfield, Mich., June 3, 2020 – Grede, the leading developer, manufacturer, assembler and supplier of ductile, gray and specialty iron castings and machined components for automotive, commercial vehicle and industrial markets, today announced it has purchased certain assets of Renaissance Manufacturing Group (RMG) Waukesha, LLC.

 The acquisition expands strategic growth for Grede in the commercial vehicle and industrial markets.
 Grede is an independent company acquired in late 2019 by Gamut Capital Management from American Axle & Manufacturing Holdings, Inc. (AAM).
 The terms of the RMG transaction were not disclosed.

 “Grede is well capitalized and poised for growth within a fragmented and distressed foundry supply base, and this strategic acquisition strengthens our position in the castings industry,” said Grede CEO Cary Wood.
 “This investment further brings us new customers and aligns with the markets we are serving while expanding the products and materials we produce.”

 Wood added that the acquisition helps Grede move closer toward its goal of balancing its portfolio equally among the automotive, commercial vehicle and industrial markets.